zakmoCA/cli-conways-game-of-life/README.md

 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

-There is a particularly great youtube video which explains it from a particularly great youtuber, one of my favourites, from the channel 'Veritasium'.
-The video itself is regarding [Mathematics' fundamental flaw](https://www.youtube.com/watch?v=HeQX2HjkcNo) (word to Gödel!) and is very interesting, watch from 01:05 - 03:31 of the video if you're interested.
+This great [video](https://www.youtube.com/watch?v=HeQX2HjkcNo) explains it and is from the great channel 'Veritasium'.
+The video itself is regarding a different topic and is interesting, but watch from 01:05 - 03:31 of the video to get an idea about Conway's Game of Life.

 ## Getting Started
 To run the Game of Life simulation, follow these steps: